OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/tag-a-version.md

     ![](images/tag-a-version-4.png)

-The mobile app is now tagged.
-Make sure you [generate a new package](../../deliver-mobile/generate-and-distribute-your-mobile-app/intro.md) before it's [deployed](<deploy-an-application.md>) to Quality.
+The mobile app is now tagged and can be [deployed](<deploy-an-application.md>) to Quality at any time.

+If you need to install and test the tagged application version in a mobile device still in the Development environment, you can [generate a new mobile package](../../deliver-mobile/generate-and-distribute-your-mobile-app/intro.md) before proceeding with the deploy to Quality.
+Otherwise, OutSystems generates a new mobile package during the deployment process.

 #### Mobile package versions { #mobile-package-version }

 In [update scenarios](<../../deliver-mobile/mobile-app-update-scenarios.md>) that require the generation of a new mobile package, you need to set the new mobile version for the package during the tagging operation in LifeTime.
-This **new mobile version** must be **higher** than the previous version.
+This **new mobile version** must be **higher than any previous version**.

 LifeTime applies this restriction to the mobile version to comply with the same restriction in public app stores, where you can't publish a new version of your mobile app using a version number lower than the current one.
 As LifeTime can't validate which versions were already published in the app stores, the tagging operation restricts lower mobile versions.